mumair01/Data-Pipelines/README.md

 ## Getting Started

+**IMPORTANT**: This repository only works on the i386 architecture on Mac OSX, not the arm64 architecture used in the newer Macs.

 The first step is to install data pipelines as a python package that can be imported in python scripts.
 There is no pypi registry for this project.
 Instead, it can be directly installed from Github as a package using pip.